PyFR/PyFR/doc/src/user_guide.rst

 [soln-bcs-name]
 ^^^^^^^^^^^^^^^

-Parameterises boundary condition labelled :code:`name` in the .pyfrm file with
+Parameterises constant, or if available space (x, y, [z]) and time (t) dependent, boundary condition labelled :code:`name` in the .pyfrm file with

 1. ``type`` --- type of boundary condition: